 Run this audit every quarter.
 Compare to previous audits.
 Track progress.

-And if your backlink profile is the bottleneck - if competitors are outranking you with more authority from trusted sources - Revised can help.
-We automate the hardest part of SEO so you can focus on everything else.
+And if your backlink profile is the bottleneck, if competitors are outranking you with more authority from trusted sources, Revised can help.
+We handle the hardest part of SEO so you can focus on everything else.